-Stay focused on how they improve and why it will help everyone, including them.
+Be confident, stay focused on how they can improve and why it will help everyone, including them.
 No accusations or blame here.
 If applicable, you can be honest with your own past struggles with the issue.

 5. Work it together with tons of compassion.

 Ask for their input to solve the problem or seek resolution.
 Again, you are working to help improve – not hurt.
 If they need to cry or show a display of emotion, give them the space.
 Don’t interrupt while they speak – you may learn something new about them.

 6. Instill confidence that you believe in them.